bjaan/easy-batch-process/README.md

 ## Introduction ##

-Run a command against a set of files by type, which are searched recursively in a folder of your choice.
+Run a command against a set of files filter by type, which are searched recursively in a folder of your choice.

 It calculates the relative output folder path and the output file folder is automatically created.

-example: re-encode a folder of Matroska video files for all seasons of the fictional The Night Warriors show into HEVC using FFMPEG:
+Example: re-encode a folder of Matroska video files for all seasons of the fictional The Night Warriors show into HEVC using FFMPEG:

-`easybatchprocess.bat C:\Temp\The Night Warriors *.mkv C:\Temp\Output "C:\ffmpeg\bin\ffmpeg.exe -i [IN] -map 0 -c copy -c:v libx265 -crf 28 [OUT]"`
+`easybatchprocess C:\Temp\The Night Warriors *.mkv C:\Temp\Output "C:\ffmpeg\bin\ffmpeg.exe -i [IN] -map 0 -c copy -c:v libx265 -crf 28 [OUT]"`

 It will generate the following command and execute them: